jpo14c/Migrate-ADO-to-GHE/DevOps to Github.md

 - Migrate repositories from ADO to GH [click here](https://github.com/e2eSolutionArchitect/migrate-ado-to-ghe/blob/main/README.md#check-migration-instructions-here)
 - Migrate Azure Pipelines to GitHub Actions
 - Migrate remaining assets (boards, artifacts) from ADO to GitHub
+- Before  migrate from Azure DevOps, you should plan out how you will run your migration.
+Before migrating any data, you will need to choose someone to run the
+  migration.
+You must grant that person the necessary access for both the source and the destination of the migration.
+We also recommend you run a trial migration first.

 -----------------
 # Preparation: